MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 - Reflow the FFC connector (P2) and make sure all pins are well-connected to the board.
 - Reflow the CPU (U1) and make sure all pins are well-connected to the board.
 - If miscolored, make sure the palette isn't being cycled on the IPS kit, as there is a touchpad that cycles through different color modes.
-- If you're stuck on the boot screen, also check to make sure the cartridge and cartridge connector you're using is clean and making good contact.
+- If you're stuck on the boot screen *only* with a game inserted, check to make sure the cartridge and cartridge connector you're using is clean and making good contact.

 ### Final Assembly